produck/charon/packages/charon/docs/README.md

 homeImage: /logo_zi.png
 homeText: Charon
 actionText: Get Started
-actionLink: /charon/
+actionLink: /guide/started
 features:
-- title: More Short
+- title: More Smaller
   details: The more the same statements are used, the smaller the final packaged file is.
 - title: More Ugly
   details: Convert common statements into function identifiers and you will see many identifiers instead of statements in the final output.